 The stages of whole-life compliance and their relationships shall be designed in such a way as to reasonably facilitate each others’ objectives and provide information and data when appropriate.

-Performances may be verified by methods different from those prescribed in the relevant UN Regulations.
+Performances may be verified by methods different from those prescribed in the relevant UN Regulations, Global Technical Regulations, Rules and other relevant UN ECE documents.

-Vehicles’ performances and fitness of the vehicle may be assessed beyond the scope of vehicle approval.
+The stages of whole-life compliance may include legal requirements different than those defined in the scope of vehicle approval.

 ______